tinymce/tinymce-docs/enterprise/tiny-comments.md

           });
         </script>
 ```
-> Note: An author of a comment can disable the delete function for the other users by setting the value of `done` to `done(false)`.
+> Note: The administrator can disable the delete function for some users by setting the value of `done` to `done(false)`.
 In the following example we are configuring delete to be disabled for users other than the username `Author`:
 ```js
 const del = function(uid, done, fail) {
    const data = store[uid];